marcussimoni/observability-labs/readme.md

 ## Running the Project

 All applications and infrastructure services are designed to run using Docker Compose.
-Inside ***infrastructure*** folder execute to build the Java applications and start all application using docker-compose:
+You can find the docker-compose files in ***infrastructure/docker*** folder.
+Inside ***infrastructure/scripts*** folder execute to build the Java applications and start all application using docker-compose:

 ```bash
 sh start.up build